 How do I dispose of my fridge?

-Disposing of your old fridge to make room for a shiny new one doesn’t have to be a tricky task; this quick and easy guide will take some of that stress away.
+Fridge freezer disposal doesn’t have to be a tricky task.
+By following this quick and easy guide, we will take some of that stress away.

-To make sure you don’t become part of this statistic, here is some handy advice to consider before getting rid of your old fridge:
+To make sure you don’t become part of this statistic, here are some handy advice to consider when handling fridge recycling:

 1. Was my fridge made before the year 2000?

-The year 2000 was a turning point in fridge production!
-Prior to this, fridges were home to some pretty nasty substances; the main two being Chlorofluorocarbons (CFCs) and Hydrochlorofluorocarbons (HCFCs).
-Under the Montreal Protocol these substances were phased out by the 2000.
+The year 2000 was a turning point in domestic fridge production!
+Prior to this, fridges were home to some pretty nasty substances; the main two being Chlorofluorocarbons (CFCs) and Chlorofluorocarbons (CFCs) Under the Montreal Protocol these substances were phased out by the 2000.

-If you think your fridge pre-dates this and may be home to these substances, don’t panic, we will still be able to collect it for you, we just ask that you make us aware.
+If you think your fridge pre-dates this and may be home to these substances, don’t panic, there is still a waste collection for you, we just need to aware.
 If you are unsure, please call us for more information.

 2. Can my fridge be donated or sold?

-If your fridge still has life left in it, you can think about donating it to someone.
+If your fridge still has life left in it, you can think about donating it to someone instead of booking a recycling service.
 Your unwanted fridge could be the perfect gift for somebody in need.
-Have a think, is there a family or friend member that will make use of your old unwanted fridge?
+Have a think, is there a family member or friend member that will make use of your old unwanted fridge?
 Alternatively there are many charities that will happily accept it, some of which may even be prepared to collect it.

 Another option is selling your old fridge, which you can do via a number of routes online or by placing a classified ad in the local paper.
 Like donating your fridge, if it is still in working order, it could be exactly what someone is looking for.